 The Course Calendar shows the specific learning activities and assessments for this course, along with their respective grade weights.
 The far right column lists the Course Objectives (CO) that support the corresponding Assessment in column 2.
 Further descriptions for activities and assessments are in their respective weeks in D2L.
-When applicable, ¥ Indicates this is a Whole Person Assessment item that is also submitted to the E-Portfolio system. † indicates this is a faith integration item tracked by the program.
+When applicable, ¥ Indicates this is a Whole Person Assessment item. † indicates this is a faith integration item tracked by the program.